 1. Visualize light around you

-Visualizing light around you or your client.
-The light of any colour will give you the feeling of protection from any negative energy by creating a barrier between you and the client.
+You are visualizing light around you or your client.
+The light of any color will give you the feeling of protection from any negative energy by creating a barrier between you and the client.
 Great practice during massage treatments.

 2. Grounding you and your client